How would you like to pick apples near your home, ripe from the tree when they are freshest and tastiest?

 Brighton Permaculture Trust can help you

-Orchards can be any size – we often plant small orchards of eight trees in schools but there are no lower or upper limits.
+Orchards can be any size – we often plant small orchards of eight trees but there are no lower or upper limits.
 There are thirty Sussex apple varieties to choose from, and lots from elsewhere.
 You won’t find most of them in the shops, but you can grow them yourself.

 Why plant an orchard?

-- A place of beauty to enjoy
+- A place of beauty to enjoy, unwind and relax or come together with others

 What we offer

-- Site assessments and orchard design
+- Site assessment and orchard design

 - Trees and planting materials

-- Guided planting days (all ages, all abilities catered for) and aftercare visits
+- Guided planting days (all ages, all abilities catered for)

 - Workshops to introduce the theme of orchards to children or adults